paridhi091/python-project-/README.md

-# python-project-
-length and mass convertor
-# 🔢 Unit Converter (Length & Mass)
+# 🔢 Length and Mass Unit Conversion

-## 📌 Project Overview
+  ## 📌   An overview of the project
-This is a simple Python-based Unit Converter that allows users to convert *Length* and *Mass* values between commonly used units.
+  This simple Python-based unit converter allows users to convert *Length* and *Mass* values between commonly used units.
-It is beginner-friendly and runs directly in the terminal/command line.
+  It is appropriate for novices and runs directly on the terminal or command line.

-The program displays a menu, asks the user for input, and performs the necessary conversion accurately.
+  The program displays a menu, asks the user for input, and accurately completes the necessary conversion.

   ---
  ## ⭐ Features
   - Convert *Length units*:
   - Centimeter ↔ Meter
   - Centimeter ↔ Inch
   - Centimeter ↔ Kilometer